Neil Hannon: Career

 Hannon is founder and mainstay of the Divine Comedy, a band that achieved commercial success in the mid- to late-1990s with the albums Casanova (1996), A Short Album About Love (1997), and Fin de Siècle (1998).
-Hannon continues to release albums as The Divine Comedy, the most recent being Rainy Sunday Afternoon which was released on 19th September 2025.
+Hannon continues to release albums as The Divine Comedy, the most recent being Rainy Sunday Afternoon which was released on 19 September 2025.

-Hannon composed the theme music for the sitcoms Father Ted and The IT Crowd, the former theme composed for the show and later reworked into "Songs of Love", a track on the Divine Comedy's breakthrough album Casanova.
+Hannon composed the theme music for the sitcoms Father Ted and The IT Crowd, the former composed for the show and later reworked into "Songs of Love", a track on the Divine Comedy's breakthrough album Casanova.
 Both shows were created or co-created by Graham Linehan.
 For the Father Ted episode, "A Song for Europe", Hannon co-wrote and sang "My Lovely Horse", the song Ted and Dougal enter in Eurosong (a parody of the Eurovision Song Contest).
 For the same episode, Hannon wrote "The Miracle Is Mine", the 'typical' Eurovision ballad sung by Ted's nemesis, Father Dick Byrne.
 A dream sequence in the episode shows Ted and Dougal in the song's pop video, with Hannon providing vocals.
 Hannon also wrote and performed "My Lovely Mayo Mammy", sung by Eoin McLove in the episode "Night of the Nearly Dead", and wrote "Big Men in Frocks", sung by Niamh Connolly (played by Clare Grogan) in "Rock-a-Hula Ted".
 When a raffle is held in order to raise funds to repair the roof of the parochial house, the Kraftwerk-esque quartet of priests enlisted to perform play an electronic piece of music composed and performed by him.
 Both of the advertisements for telephone numbers; in The IT Crowd (the new emergency number) and Father Ted (Priest Chatback) have jingles composed by Hannon.
 In the episode "A Christmassy Ted", his name is mentioned by Mrs Doyle while she attempts to guess that of the mysterious guest.